boxyhq/jackson/CONTRIBUTING.md

 ### Code of Conduct

-Please ensure that your contributions align with our Code of Conduct.
+Please ensure that your contributions align with our https://github.com/boxyhq/saas-starter-kit/blob/main/CODE_OF_CONDUCT.md.
 Be respectful, inclusive, and considerate of others.

 ## Additional Tips

 1. Be responsive to feedback from maintainers.
 2. Don't hesitate to seek help if needed.

 Happy contributing!